4 tiny tots at Baan Lad Khammune

 • Any personal medicines, lip balm, sunglasses, sunglass retainer straps, etc

-• Gifts for the local schools – pencils, ball-points, paper, soccer ball, balloons, etc are very much appreciated.
+• Gifts for the kids at riverside schools – pencils, ball-points, paper, soccer balls, skipping ropes, balloons, etc are very much appreciated.
 Please do not give them money